dolphinnext/rnaseq/docs/local.md

 ### Singularity
 If you're not able to use Docker then [Singularity](http://singularity.lbl.gov/) is a great alternative.
 The process is very similar: running the pipeline with the option `-profile singularity` tells Nextflow to enable singularity for this run.
-An image containing all of the software requirements will be automatically fetched and used from singularity hub.
+An docker image will be automatically converted into singularity image and used in the pipeline.

 ```
 nextflow run dolphinnext/rnaseq -profile singularity --DOWNDIR /path/to/save/genome-data --reads '*_R{1,2}.fastq.gz' --genome_build mouse_mm10_refseq